vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Now, we query our data using the `dotProduct`
+Now, we query our data using the `dotProduct` query operator:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>